All recruiters have received the following cold email:

 Way too often, these emails pop up in the inbox right after the recruitment process is already over and a new candidate has accepted the job offer.
 Sales reps scroll through job boards and send these more or less generic emails to everyone who has a job ad out for that data scientist or salesforce architect.

 Best sales reps do things differently.
-They use modern tools to analyze a companies’ lifecycle and focus on trigger events that predict a swing in hiring volume.
+They use modern tools to analyze a companies’ lifecycle and focus on signals that predict a swing in hiring volume.
 In our previous blog post we listed some of the most typical trigger events that often indicate a need for new people and new potential partners to help them out in their talent acquisition efforts.

 3. Don’t focus on job boards but a company’s own career page